 There is a common misconception that proxies and VPNs are basically the same.
 While superficially that is correct (each involves connecting to a website through a special server instead of directly), the two are actually very different.

-In this proxy vs VPN guide, we’ll look at how each of these works and try to figure out whether a proxy or a VPN is better for you.
+In this proxy vs VPN guide, we’ll look at how each of these works and try to figure out whether a proxy or a VPN is better for you in 2023.

 Newsflash: Having a proxy or a VPN may have just become a necessity for Netflix users.
 Netflix has long attempted to keep people from using a proxy server or a VPN to access content from other regions.
 This geoblocking (also known as geofencing) is done to honor Netflix contracts with content providers.